-By early November, he had been cast alongside Moore, Ventimiglia and soap opera veteran Hartley, who told Deadline he burned through the pilot script, phoned up his agent "and said, 'You got to get me in the room.'
+By November 2015, he had been cast alongside Moore, Ventimiglia and soap opera veteran Hartley, who told Deadline he burned through the pilot script, phoned up his agent "and said, 'You got to get me in the room.'
 I knew I had a special take on Kevin."

 But Metz, whose biggest screen credit to date was the role of "fat lady" on American Horror Story: Freak Show, was still lying in wait.
 She had exactly 81 cents in her bank account and was living off ramen noodles when she was asked to return for a callback, competing against another woman who NBC Entertainment president Jennifer Salke would later describe to The Hollywood Reporter as "a sort of 'Hollywood overweight person,' struggling with losing, maybe 20 pounds."

 Metz's authenticity won out, the actress recalling the second audition as "unlike any other I had ever experienced.
 Dan, John and Glenn really worked with me through every scene.
 Glenn even asked me to grab my purse out of the lobby and walk into the scene through the door.
 It was as if they were already directing me."